vippsas/vipps-developers/newsletters/2022-11-newsletter.md

 [`useExplicitCheckoutFlow": true`](https://developer.vippsmobilepay.com/docs/APIs/ecom-api/vipps-ecom-api#how-to-specify-the-old-or-new-express-checkout-flow)
 to reduce drop-off, left shopping carts, etc.

-Make sure your use of Vipps is as good as it can be, without errors.
+Make sure your use of Vipps MobilePay is as good as it can be, without errors.
 See: [Please check your API calls for errors](#please-check-your-api-calls-for-errors).

 Monitor the Vipps Status Page: